 You could estimate the cost of replacing your key person or use a multiplier of their annual salary.

-However, most importantly, you want to get a good idea of the actual cost to your business in terms of lost earnings and additional expenses.
-Then, it’s time to create your action plan to make sure your business can come up with those funds.
+However, most importantly, you may want to get a good idea of the actual cost to your company in terms of lost earnings and additional expenses.
+Then, it’s time to create your action plan to make sure your company can come up with those funds.

 Options to Transfer the Risk of Losing a Key Person

 One option would be to put money aside to accumulate regularly to cover the cost of replacing your key people.
 This is called a sinking fund or building up reserves.
 It would prevent you from having to come up with a huge sum all at once.
 However, since such an event is unpredictable at best, you may not have sufficient time for the funds to accumulate to reach your target and may still end up with a shortfall.
 Additionally, you may not want to use up or deplete your reserves.

 Another option would be to cover costs out of your cash flow.
 The main downside of this option is that you don’t know the ultimate impact to your cash flow, so relying on it may prove to be risky.

 You could expect to take business loans to cover overhead and key man replacement costs.
 But at a time your business is least financially viable, you could have the most difficulty getting access to borrowed money.
 And if you did manage to secure a business loan, you’d end up paying more than the cost of losing your key person when you factor in the interest cost.